Floyd Mayweather to fight in more exhibitions, exceeded cash estimate

 The Filipino Senator was defeated in 2015 whilst nursing an injured shoulder.
 The bout remains the most lucrative of all time.

-If Mayweather decides against a return, Pacquiao has a plethora of options open to him at Al Haymon’s Premier Boxing Champions.
+If Mayweather decides against a return, Pacquiao has many options open to him at Al Haymon’s Premier Boxing Champions.